Holostei: Systematics of Neopterygii

 The evolutionary relationships of gars, bowfin and teleosts were a matter of debate.
 There are two competing hypotheses on the systematics of neopterygians:

 Halecostomi hypothesis

 The Halecostomi hypothesis proposes Halecomorphi (bowfin and its fossil relatives) as the sister group of Teleostei, the major group of living neopterygians, rendering the Holostei paraphyletic.

 Holostei hypothesis

-The Holostei hypothesis is better supported than the Halecostomi hypothesis, rendering the latter paraphyletic.
+The Holostei hypothesis, where the gars and bowfin form the clade Holostei as the sister group to Teleostei, is better supported than the Halecostomi hypothesis, rendering the latter paraphyletic.
 It proposes Halecomorphi as the sister group of Ginglymodi, the group which includes living gars (Lepisosteiformes) and their fossil relatives.
-Ginglymodi and Halecomorphi form the clade Holostei, which is the sister group to Teleostei.
+It is estimated that the last common ancestor of gars and bowfin lived at least 250 million years ago.

 Ginglymodi comprises three orders: Lepisosteiformes, Semionotiformes and Kyphosichthyiformes.
 Lepisosteiformes includes 1 family, 2 genera, and 7 species that are commonly referred to as gars.
 Semionotiformes and Kyphosichthyiformes are extinct orders.